Research

 Legitimate cards cover three real-world email categories.
 Including a realistic volume of legitimate emails ensures players cannot gain an edge by defaulting to phishing classifications, and that false positive rates are measurable.

 The dataset is frozen at v1 once 1,000 approved cards are reached.
-All cards go through an admin review pipeline before going live: generated in batches via the Claude API, staged for review, then approved or rejected by a human reviewer.
+All cards go through an admin review pipeline before going live: generated using two Claude models (approximately 80% Claude Haiku 4.5, 20% Claude Sonnet 4.6), with per-card model provenance recorded for post-hoc analysis of whether model choice affects detection rates.
+Cards are staged for review, then approved or rejected by a human reviewer.
 Cards are not added to the live dataset without review.

 Phishing Techniques Studied